Lupin3000/PythonScapyExamples/README.md

 # Python 3 - Scapy scripts

+## Why this repository?

-You can read all about scapy [here](https://scapy.readthedocs.io/en/latest/introduction.html).
+I created this repository to learn (_Python_) and to provide some simple tiny scripts for my [suitcases](https://softwaretester.info/suitcases-full-of-fun/).
+You can read all about Python Scapy [here](https://scapy.readthedocs.io/en/latest/introduction.html).

 **Very Important**